Maciiekk/TaskManagementApp/README.md

-# KanbanTable
+# Todo app
 App made as a part of c# learning.
-C#, Avalonia, MSSQL
+C#, postgresql, wpf Work in progress